Room Selection FAQs

 Can I select a free bed in a room or suite in which other beds have already been reserved?

 Yes.
 You may select any free bed that’s available to your gender marker during your timeslot.
-If blocking with friends, you may assign - or be assigned to - any free bed in the same blocking section as your friends’ beds.
+If blocking with friends, you may assign - or be assigned to - any free bed in the same building as your block.

 How much time do I have to choose a room?